DenizPasoudeh/LoveDA-Semantic-Segmentation-UNet/README.md

 ## Notes

 The trained model checkpoint is not included in this repository because model files can be large.
 The repository focuses on the notebook implementation, evaluation results, metrics, and visual outputs.

-The Kaggle API token and dataset files are not included in this repository.
-Users should download the dataset separately from Kaggle.

-## Conclusion

-This project extends a basic LoveDA visualization notebook into a complete semantic segmentation pipeline.
-It includes dataset preparation, U-Net training, validation evaluation, per-class metrics, confusion matrix analysis, Urban/Rural domain evaluation, and prediction visualization.

-Compared with a simple binary U-Net segmentation project, this task is more challenging because it performs multi-class semantic segmentation on satellite images and evaluates the model using detailed segmentation metrics such as mIoU and per-class IoU.